Who exactly does Harford Family House serve?

 I have a friend who is about to lose their home.
 What should they do?

-For resources pertaining to home ownership, rentals and foreclosures in Maryland, visit http://www.mdhope.org or http://www.hud.gov.
+- For resources pertaining to homeownership, rentals and foreclosures in Maryland, click HERE.

-For resources pertaining to homeless prevention and housing in Harford County, visit http://www.harfordcaa.org, http://www.harfordcountymd.gov/445/Homelessness-Prevention-Program-HPP
+- For resources pertaining to homeless prevention and housing in Harford County, click HERE.

-What is our community doing to end homelessness?
+What is our community doing to help end homelessness?

 HFH participates in the Harford Roundtable, a committee formed to create a network of services needed to help a homeless person or family become self-sufficient.
 This is known as a “Continuum of Care”, and the Harford Roundtable develops and executes the plans in the Homeless Continuum of Care System.

-How effective is HFH in transitioning homeless families to permanent stable housing?
+How effective is HFH in transitioning families experiencing homelessness to permanent stable housing?

-In FY 2012, 82% of the families who left the program obtained permanent stable housing.
+In FY 2018, 88% of the families who left the program obtained permanent stable housing.
 Through the services and programs provided, families were linked to the resources and skills they needed to return to self-sufficiency.
-They were given a hand up, not a hand out.
+They were given a “hand up,” not a “hand out.”

 What can I do to help?